Road closures: six for Adur drivers over the next fortnight

 Drivers in and around Adur will have six National Highways road closures to watch out for this week.

-And two of them are expected to cause moderate delays – with motorists facing holdups of between 10 minutes and half an hour.
+And two of them are expected to cause moderate delays – with motorists facing waits of between 10 minutes and half an hour.

 The latest expected works list, with notes from National Highways, shows that five closures already in place are expected to carry on this week: